RoboJackets/apiary/docs/admins/access-overrides.rst

 - The user receiving the override must have signed the latest membership agreement

 .. tip::
-   Administrators with access to either Nomad or the production server itself may apply overrides without meeting those requirements, either with Tinker or in the database.
+   Administrators with access to either Nomad or the server itself may apply overrides without meeting those requirements, either with Tinker or in the database.

 To manually grant an access override: